 Power Washing

-Power washing is another one of the best ways to get rid of pine needles.
-Although it might be considered a bit of an aggressive method, it will make your garden look new and fresh.
+Although using power washers might be considered overkill, it will make your garden look new and fresh.
 Especially on the patio or around stonework and pavements, power washing is a better choice for getting rid of pine residues and cleaning up the area.

 Why do you need to pick up pine needles?